Jessica Clark (actress): Career

 Clark is signed with Marilyn NY Agency.
 Clark has worked with clients such as Hermes, Redken, and L’Oreal.
 She has also appeared in magazines such as Vogue, Vogue India, Elle, Marie Claire, and Jalouse.
 She has walked the runway for designers such as Hermes, Bottega Veneta, and Matthew Williamson.

 While living in New York City, Clark had trained as an actress, and in 2011 relocated to Los Angeles where she has appeared in TV and independent film.
 Clark had a central role in the feature film A Perfect Ending, a 2012 lesbian film directed by Nicole Conn.
 She played the vampire goddess Lilith in True Blood.
 In 2015, she had a central role in the satirical thriller Pocket Listing.

 Personal life

 Clark is openly lesbian.
-She is one of the hosts of the Vlog Lesbian love, at afterellen.com.
+She is one of the hosts of the Vlog Lesbian love, on AfterEllen.
 She married fitness professional Lacey Stone in 2010, but the couple divorced in 2012.